Resonate Recordings

 Best Free Platforms for Podcast Music

-In exchange for not paying anything, you may have to give credits to the writer/producer if the work is licensed under Creative Commons.
+In exchange for not paying anything, you may have to give credits to the writer or producer if the work is licensed under Creative Commons.
 But at least it’s free!

-Pixabay music gives access to free downloads of royalty free music, available for both commercial and non-commercial use.
+Pixabay: Pixabay music gives access to free downloads of royalty-free music, available for both commercial and non-commercial use.

-YouTube Audio Library has a large selection of instrumental music readily available to download for free. (royalty free and creative commons)
+YouTube Audio Library: YouTube Audio Library has a large selection of instrumental music readily available to download for free.

-Dig by ccMixter is a crowd sourcing platform for creative commons music.
-They offer 2 main licenses for creative commons music: one for commercial/monetized use and one for private use.
+Dig by ccMixter: Dig by ccMixter is a crowd-sourcing platform for creative-commons music.
+They offer two main licenses, one for commercial use and one for private use.

 Best Paid Platforms for Royalty Free Podcast Music

-Selecting the right music for your podcast can be as daunting as it is exciting — but it doesn’t have to be!
-Our team wants to take the stress out of this process by helping you choose the perfect music to accompany your show.
-We have creative professionals ready to come alongside you to either select music from our libraries or create custom tunes that will complement and add to the overall quality of your podcast.
-You can learn more here.
+Resonate Music Services: Selecting the right music for your podcast can be as daunting as it is exciting — but it doesn’t have to be!
+Our team wants to take the stress out of this process by helping podcasters choose the perfect music to accompany their shows.
+We have creative professionals ready to either select music from our libraries or create custom tunes that will complement and add to the overall quality of podcasts.
+Learn more here.

-Soundstripe provides affordable monthly subscriptions and single-song licenses that give you access to thousands of song choices.
+Soundstripe: Soundstripe provides affordable monthly subscriptions and single-song licenses that offer access to thousands of song choices.

-Epidemic Sound is one of the top platforms for royalty free podcast music.
-They offer royalty free music for podcasters for $15/month.
+Epidemic Sound: Epidemic Sound is one of the top platforms for royalty free podcast music.
+They offer royalty free music for podcasters for $15 a month.

-Storyblocks music offers unlimited downloads of royalty free music for $20/month.
+Storyblocks: Storyblocks music offers unlimited downloads of royalty free music for $20 a month.

-Jamendo offers both single-license purchases and subscription services for sourcing royalty free music.
-You can choose from a library of 240,000+ royalty free songs.
+Jamendo: Jamendo offers both single-license purchases and subscription services for sourcing royalty free music.
+Choose from a library of over 240,000 royalty free songs.

-Premium Beat offers royalty-free licenses on a subscription model, starting with 5-tracks for $12.99/month.
+Premium Beat: Premium Beat offers royalty-free licenses on a subscription model, starting with 5-tracks for $12.99 a month.

 If you have any questions regarding free music for podcasts, or other resources available to you, feel free to schedule a call with our team!